hassaan4584/Swiftjective-C/about.md

 - I wanted to change the name to something much shorter than "The Traveled iOS Developer's Guide".
 - I wanted to host and truly own my own content.
-- And I had the itch to do some web development.
+- And I wanted to dip back into some web development.

-Movtivation to write about iOS development and create a dedicated space for it stemmed from a few things:
+Motivation to write about iOS development and create a dedicated space for it stemmed from a few things:

 - I have a natural love of writing, and doing so scratches an itch that's otherwise left untouched.
 - Sharing knowledge, what I know and what I hope to learn is also built into my ethos.
 It's rewarding, I get to meet other developers and hopefully it's helpful.
 - Finally, with three kids - I've found it extremely challenging to attend or speak at conferences anymore.
 I'm naturally extroverted so I miss this; Swiftjective-C acts as a creative outlet to participate in the conversation at large that's always happening in our industry.

 Tonally, I opt for much more of an "open journal" style of writing.
 My hope is that each post feels more like you and I having a conversation that it does reading a tutorial on how to do X or Y.

+The name itself is a mash up of the two predominant languages used to create iOS, macOS, tvOS, and watchOS software.
+Swift and Objective-C. Additionally, the logo contains callbacks to both languages.
+The two brackets around the "SC" representing Objective-C and the trailing "()"" representing Swift.

 ### Colophon
 [Jekyll](https://jekyllrb.com){:target="_blank"}, a robust static site generator, is used to manage and create Swiftjective-C. It uses no existing theme and is rolled from scratch.